-Welcome to the fifth annual 30-day November to Remember Challenge.
-This year, the 30-day challenge is coming to you in two parts: 1. to those of you already doing the Parkinson’s Recipe for Recovery®; and 2. to those of you new to the blog and to those who have been inspired about recovery, but who are still thinking about whether or not to do the Recipe.
-The last four years have turned out really well for those who decided to accept the challenge and either re-commit to doing the Recipe or begin an abbreviated version of the Recipe.
+Welcome to the sixth annual 30-day November to Remember Challenge.
+The 30-day challenge is coming to you in two parts: 1. to those of you already doing the Parkinson’s Recipe for Recovery®; and 2. to those of you new to the blog and to those who have been inspired about recovery, but who are still thinking about whether or not to do the Recipe.
+The last five years have turned out really well for those who decided to accept the challenge and either re-commit to doing the Recipe or begin an abbreviated version of the Recipe.
 So, here are some thoughts, followed by this year’s challenge.

 As we head into the last two months of the year, this is a time filled with the additional stress of the holidays, balancing family, work, friends and extended-family during the holidays.
 Stress exacerbates Parkinson’s.
 Fear and worry exacerbate Parkinson’s.
 Wouldn’t you rather head into the holiday season with less stress, less fear, less worry, and physically feeling a little better?
 Wouldn’t that make you and your family and friends actually see that you are on your path to recovery?